UNIVAC 1050

 A version used by the U.S. Air Force, the U1050-II real-time system, had some extra peripherals.
 The most significant of these was the FASTRAND 1 Drum Storage Unit.
 This physically large device had two contra-rotating drums mounted horizontally, one above the other in a pressurized cabinet.
 Read-write heads were mounted on a horizontally moving beam between the drums, driven by a voice coil servo external to the pressurized cabinet.
 This high-speed access subsystem allowed the real-time operation.
 Another feature was the communications subsystem with modem links to remote sites.
-A Uniservo VI-C tape drive provided an audit trail for the transactions.
+A UNISERVO VI-C tape drive provided an audit trail for the transactions.
 Other peripherals were the card reader and punch, and printer.
 The operator's console had the 'stop and go' buttons and a Teletype Model 33 teleprinter for communication and control.
 The initial Air Force order in November 1963 was for 152 systems.

-Other operators include the Union Bank of Switzerland (SBG) who operated a number of UNIVAC 1050's in concert with a pair of UNIVAC 492's from 1965 onwards.
+Other operators include the Union Bank of Switzerland (SBG) who operated a number of UNIVAC 1050s in concert with a pair of UNIVAC 492s from 1965 onwards.

-Subsequently, UNIVAC released the 1050 Model III (1050-III) and 1050 Model IV (1050-IV) for general purpose Commercial usage.
+Subsequently, UNIVAC released the 1050 Model III (1050-III) and 1050 Model IV (1050-IV) for general-purpose commercial usage.
 The key difference between the two models was that of performance and expandability.
-The 1050-IV could be expanded to 64K of character addressable memory which could be accessed at two characters at a time with a cycle time of 2 microseconds per access (vs. 4.5 Microseconds in the 1050-III).
+The 1050-IV could be expanded to 64K of character addressable memory which could access two characters at a time with a cycle time of 2 microseconds per access (vs. 4.5 microseconds in the 1050-III).
 Both models supported Decimal Multiply/Divide as an upgrade option.